apache/openwhisk/ansible/README.md

 ```

 #### Install Prerequisites
+This step is not required for local environments since all prerequisites are already installed, and therefore may be skipped.`

 This step needs to be done only once per target environment.
 It will install necessary prerequisites on all target hosts in the environment.
-No required for local environments since all prerequisites are already installed.

 ```
 ansible-playbook -i environments/<environment> prereq.yml